bestinslot-xyz/brc20-proposals/001-6-byte-namespace/index.md

 Following [self-mint rules from 5-byte tickers](https://github.com/brc20-devs/brc20-proposals/blob/main/bp04-self-mint/proposal.md), BRC20 tokens with 6-byte tickers can be specified in the deploy operation as self-minted tokens.

-If the self-mint field is set to `true`, it allows everyone to mint the token.
-If it's unset, or set to any other value other than `true`, it defaults to false, meaning anyone can mint the token.
+If the self-mint field is set to `"true"`, it allows everyone to mint the token.
+If it's unset, or set to any other value other than `"true"`, it defaults to false, meaning anyone can mint the token.

 ## Snipe Protection via Pre-deploy Inscription